LukeHeuser/notes/Java/java_basics.md

 ### **Declaring Modifiers**

-public: The code is accessible for all classes
+`public`: The code is accessible for all classes

-private: The code is only accessible within the delcared class
+`private`: The code is only accessible within the delcared class

-*default* The code is only accessible within the declared class.
+*`default`* The code is only accessible within the declared class.
 Used when a modifier isn't specified

-protected: The code is accessible in the same package and subclasses
+`protected`: The code is accessible in the same package and subclasses

 ### **Declaring Return Type**